Chronic Leukaemia: CLL & CML Diagnosis and Treatment

-The exact cause of chronic lymphocytic leukaemia is not known although a genetic shift is the general causative agent.
+The exact cause of chronic leukaemia of lymphocytic origin (CLL) is not known although a genetic shift is the general causative agent.
 The genetic mutation of the DNA results in rapid multiplication of the white blood cells which do not mature fully.
 They are also incapable of performing their function despite being present in such high numbers.
 Their lifespan is increased.
 All these factors lead to an overall increased accumulation of white blood cells in the blood.

 The risk factors associated with chronic lymphoid leukaemia are:

-- Age: the older the patient, greater the risk of developing chronic lymphocytic leukaemia.
-Patients over the age of 60 ae considered to be in higher risk.
+Age: The older the patient, greater the risk of developing chronic lymphocytic leukaemia.
+Patients over the age of 60 are considered to be at higher risk.

-- Family history: if the patient has a history of CLL in their family, the risk of developing it is also increased.
+Family history: If the patient has a history of CLL or any other form of chronic leukaemia in their family, the risk of developing it is also increased.

-- Chemical agents: some chemical agents found in insecticides and herbicides (like Agent Orange) are known to cause chronic lymphocytic leukaemia.
+Chemical Agents: Some chemical agents found in insecticides and herbicides (like Agent Orange) are known to cause chronic leukaemia or CLL.

 This leads to increased susceptibility to infections.
 Also, it takes a long while to recover from the infections and recurrent infections may also occur.

-Certain laboratory tests are performed to confirm a diagnosis of chronic leukaemia.
+Certain laboratory tests are performed to confirm the diagnosis of chronic leukaemia.

-- Complete blood picture and smear: the patient’s blood is taken and visualised under the microscope.
-A rough estimate of each cell per unit surface are counted.
-In patient with chronic myeloid leukaemia, the patient has elevated levels of granulocytes (neutrophils, basophils, eosinophils).
-In lymphoid leukaemia, the lymphocytic cells are in abundance.
+Complete blood picture and smear: The patient’s blood is taken and visualised under the microscope.
+A rough estimate of each cell per unit surface is counted.
+In the patient, with chronic leukaemia of myeloid origin or CML, the patient has elevated levels of granulocytes (neutrophils, basophils, eosinophils).
+In chronic leukaemia of lymphoid origin or CLL, the lymphocytic cells are in abundance.